ericcames/hello_world/Day 1.md

 First day on the job as an Ansible Automation Platform Engineer
 =========
 Ansible Automation Platform (AAP) is transformative technology.
 It will allow our teams to continuously improve the way we work together if we are open to it.
 Be patient with yourself and others as you learn to work more effectively over time.
+The way we work in the future will be different then how we work today.

 ### Goals